syntithenai/hermod/README.md

     -  show me (failing display mode ... fallback to wiki lookup page/attribute). eg show me the flag of peru

 - local storage of facts.
-See RASA knowledgebasebot
+See RASA knowledgebasebot DONE

 - HDASR
     - single service that switches between google and deepspeech